scalar-labs/scalardb/docs/storage-abstraction.md

 # Storage abstraction

-Scalar DB is middleware on top of existing storage/database systems and provides storage/database-agnostic ACID transactions on top of the systems.
+ScalarDB is middleware on top of existing storage/database systems and provides storage/database-agnostic ACID transactions on top of the systems.
-One of the keys to achieving the storage/database-agnostic ACID transactions is a storage abstraction that Scalar DB provides.
+One of the keys to achieving the storage/database-agnostic ACID transactions is a storage abstraction that ScalarDB provides.
 The storage abstraction defines [a data model](design.md#data-model) and APIs (Storage API) that issue operations on the basis of the data model.
 Although you use the [Transaction API](api-guide.md) in most cases, you can also directly use the Storage API.
 There are a few benefits of using the Storage API.